rgarro/electronicSchematics/README.md

 # electronicSchematics

+## Arduino Magnetic Log Collector

+Any Arduino has amazing logging capabilities, figure out the cheapest way of collecting them

+What if they built a damn and breed crayfish near to a network of 220a/c volts arduino devices and the crayfish learnt how to collect the logs like if they were salts in the hidrogen gas and accumulated them in the negative current of the cloud based servers and everything suddenly updates all the Hives and MongoDBs ...

+## Arduino WP clietn in a Vintage Disk Telephone

 ## Lottery Divinator Magic Remote Radio Controlled Car

 The Path of electronics is to research how to make your magic car.